El vendedor de muñecas

-El Vendedor de muñecas ("The Seller of Dolls") is a 1955 Mexican film.
-It was directed by Chano Urueta.
+El Vendedor de muñecas ("The Seller of Dolls") is a 1955 Mexican film directed by Chano Urueta.

 Plot

 Roberto (Pedro López Lagar) is dedicated to recruiting young beautiful women for using them in a financial scam.
 He asks them to pretend that they are married to him but then offers them to rich men, who are willing to pay large amounts of money for these women.
 Roberto's business runs smoothly until he meets Diana (Silvia Pinal), a young singer who falls in love with him.